 Supplier sustainability framework

-TfS is an industry initiative made up of 20 leading global chemical companies and continues to expand.
+TfS is an industry initiative made up of 26 leading global chemical companies and continues to expand.
 It aims to improve sustainability practices within the global supply chains of the chemical industry, building on established global principles such as the United Nations Global Compact, UN Guiding Principles on Business and Human Rights and the Responsible Care Global Charter.
-With TfS, we aim to implement effective, leading edge practices across the industry.
+With Tfs, we aim to implement effective, leading edge practices across the industry.
 We are implementing standardized global sustainability assessments and continue to engage independent, third parties to conduct announced audits of our suppliers, which incorporates a review of their social compliance program, including respecting human rights.

 Assessment of modern slavery risk within our supply chain

-We are aware that multiple risks come with complex and long supply chains, including the risk that modern slavery may occur in these supply chains.
+As mentioned before, we are aware that multiple risks come with complex and long supply chains, including the risk that modern slavery may occur in these supply chains.
 As an outcome of the human rights risk assessment which resulted in our salient human rights issues, we recognize that there is an inherent risk of modern slavery in global supply chains, including our own, and particularly as we move into tier two and onwards (indirect) suppliers.

 Training on our Code of Conduct (which includes respect for human rights) and grievance mechanism are mandatory to all employees of AkzoNobel.
 All employees must have completed our Code of Conduct training and confirm that they have understood and acted in accordance with the Code of Conduct in their annual performance evaluation form.

 This statement was approved by the Board of Management and Executive Committee of Akzo Nobel N.V.
 This statement covers Akzo Nobel N.V. and its group companies, with reporting companies proceeding with their own Board approvals according to the UK Modern Slavery Act.
-It has been adopted by the Board of Imperial Chemical Industries Limited on 26th June 2018.